shoudto/ShoudtTravel/README.md

     a live server

 ## Usage
 This web application provides a user experience of viewing a travel website.
-It is a demo where you can view mutiple section and able to submit a form request to be contacted.
-But don't worry this is just a demo.
+It is a demo where you can view mutiple sections and submit a form request to be contacted.
+But don't worry this is just a demo!